 The Education Service's Family Learning Team (FLT) works to support your family.
-As of March 2019, there have been 425 initiatives and programmes which have supported over 4000 of your families since the team was established.
-Our evidence shows that families have increased knowledge, confidence and understanding in how to support your learning at home and in school.
+As of March 2019, there have been 425 initiatives and programmes which learning at home and in school.

-Our work in this area has been highlighted on the National Improvement Hub (https://education.gov.scot/improvement/practice-exemplars/family-learning-in-north-ayrshire).
+Our work in this area has been highlighted on the National Improvement Hub (https://education.gov.scot/improvement/practice-exemplars/family-learningin-north-ayrshire).